-5 Summary and Future Work
+5 Summary

-The updates in D7.5 compared to D7.4 are in particular an update of details of the data access in the chapters on data products and services and the CITI-SENSE data model, and also updates to the specifications of visualisation components, social sensors, UPA and Linked Data.
+The updates in D7.6 compared to D7.5 are in particular an update of details of the data access in the chapters on data products and services and the CITI-SENSE data model.

-Further the D7.5 has been split into two parts, with part 1 focusing on the overall architecture and specifications and part 2 focusing on the operational aspects including more details of the various sensor platforms and app usages of the CITI-SENSE architecture and platform.
-The part 2 has been extended from the Annexes of the previous D7.4 with an additional set of concrete sensor platform and app descriptions.
+Further the D7.6 is split into three parts, with part 1 focusing on the overall architecture and specifications and this part 2 focusing on the operational aspects including more details of the various sensor platforms and app usages of the CITI-SENSE architecture and platform.
+D7.5 part 3 - Citizen Observatory Toolbox - Developer perspective - contains information about how the various parts of the resulting toolbox, including methods, data management, web portals, widgets, sensors, surveys and mobile apps, - might be used as input to the development of new Citizen Observatories in the future.